b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 > *In real repentance, there is the actual forsaking of sinning.
 “Repent, and turn yourselves from all your transgressions; so iniquity shall not be your ruin.” ([Ezek.
 18:30](https://www.churchofjesuschrist.org/study/scriptures/ot/ezek/18?lang=eng&id=30#p30).) ==A suffering Korihor confessed==, “I always knew that there was a God,” but his turning was still incomplete ([Alma 30:52](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p52#p52)); hence, “Alma said unto him: If this curse should be taken from thee thou wouldst again lead away the hearts of this people.” ([Alma 30:55](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p55#p55).)*

-&mdash; *[Repentance](https://www.churchofjesuschrist.org/study/general-conference/1991/10/repentance?id=p17&lang=eng#p17)*, Elder Neal A. Maxwell of the Quorum of the Twelve Apostles, General Conference October 1991
+— *[Repentance](https://www.churchofjesuschrist.org/study/general-conference/1991/10/repentance?id=p17&lang=eng#p17)*, Elder Neal A. Maxwell of the Quorum of the Twelve Apostles, General Conference October 1991

 That is a bold claim, that Korihor was unrepentant and wouldn't have changed his ways.
 I guess we can't question Alma's authoritative assessment, though.